DeftEye/LandCover_Preligens/README.md

   The xp_file is last per default but you can choose an older training to make your prediction by modifying the line in the config file.
 `python3 framework/infer.py --config infer_config.yaml`

- This will create a file in code/experiments/{date}/ named epoch{nb}_{set}_predicted.csv containing for every image of the set their ID and the proportion of the ten classes.
+ This will create a file in code/experiments/{date}/ named epoch{nb}_{set}_predicted.csv that contains for every image of the set their ID and the proportion of the ten classes.

 ### Evaluation :
 In order to evaluate our model we should run the following command line : (This will work only for val and train dataset as we dont have the label for the test)